International Schools in Germany

-Located in a new school building just north of Frankfurt since April 2011, accadis International School Bad Homburg offers international education from preschool to secondary school with strong emphasis on promoting intercultural understanding.
-Not only located in Bad Homburg but also connected to the public, commercial and social life of this picturesque spa town at the foot of the Taunus mountain range, accadis takes pride in being the only educational institution in Germany providing high quality programs for every age group from preschool to university.
+At accadis ISB, you will find a bilingual learning environment allowing children to reach their full social, emotional and academic potential.
+Located in a newly constructed school building just north of Frankfurt, accadis International School Bad Homburg offers international education from Preschool to Secondary School.
+With a strong emphasis on promoting intercultural understanding, accadis ISB takes pride in being the only educational institution in Germany providing high quality programs from preschool to university.

-accadis International School is in the direct neighbourhood of accadis Hochschule, where university students can choose from a variety of management programs.
-Internationality, foreign languages, scientific foundation, practice-orientation and personal development have been the cornerstones of accadis’ success in higher education for 30 years.
-Today, at accadis ISB multilingualism includes Spanish instruction starting in grade 2 and Chinese instruction starting in grade 5.
+accadis ISB is just a short walk from accadis Hochschule, where university students can choose from a variety of management programs.
+Internationality, scientific principles, practice-orientation and personal development have been the cornerstones of accadis’ success in higher education for over 35 years.

-accadis Hochschule and accadis International School are both in private ownership of a Bad Homburg based family dedicated to high quality education.
-Yet it is worth noting that accadis International School is a non-profit organization.
+Both institutions are non-profit organisations in private ownership of a Bad Homburg based family dedicated to high quality education.

-The elementary school division adheres to the Hessian Curriculum and is a state-approved "Ersatzschule", yet the dominant language of instruction is English, thus balancing the predominant use of German outside the classroom due to a majority of German students.
+The accadis ISB Elementary School meets the curricular requirements of the State of Hesse and is a state-approved "Ersatzschule", yet the language of instruction is a balance between German and English.
 The overall effect is that of genuine bilingualism, offering transferability both to international and to German schools.